Luksoverse/docs.luksoverse.io/docs/the-guide/5-monitoring.md

 sudo systemctl start grafana-server sudo systemctl enable grafana-server
 ```

 ### 5.4 - Open port to access metrics.
 Opening this port allows access to grafana's dashboard in the web browser of you personal computer while connected to the local network.
-Opening a port in this way poses a slight security risk.
-For an alternative see **coming soon**

 ```shell=
 sudo ufw allow 3000/tcp